 Archery Deer Hunting Season

-Archery deer hunting is the only hunting allowed at Cedar Lake, but it's not permitted during the two shotgun seasons.
+Archery deer hunting is only allowed at Cedar Lake but not during the two shotgun seasons.
 View the hunting fact sheet (PDF).

 Cedar Lake Property Map

 If you are hiking the beautiful trails of Cedar Lake or plan to archery deer hunt, please access our georeferenced pdf map that can be used in apps on your phone like Avenza or PDF Maps or our interactive GIS map.

 Directions to the Lake

 The lake is located south of Carbondale.
-To drive to Cedar Lake, take U.S. 51 south to the intersection of Old and New U.S. 51, follow Old U.S. 51 approximately .5 mile to Cedar Creek Road, travel west on Cedar Creek Road about a mile and follow the signs to the beach on Poplar Camp Road or for the boat ramp at the end of Cedar Creek Road.
+To drive to Cedar Lake, take U.S. 51 south to the intersection of Old and New U.S. 51, follow Old U.S. 51 for approximately .5 mile to Cedar Creek Road, travel west on Cedar Creek Road about a mile, and follow the signs to Beach on Poplar Camp Road or for the boat ramp at the end of Cedar Creek Road.